Unchecked Pointers and the Boundaries of Generic Programming

 static_assert(my_equality_comparable<int, int>); // 同类型当然可以

-static_assert(!my_equality_comparable<int, std::nullptr_t>); // int 和 nullptr 不能比较There are a few details I tripped over before.
-First, the parameter list const T& t, const U& u inside the requires curly braces introduces some "hypothetical variables" that are only for use by the checks inside the braces—they aren't actually created.
-Second, the { t == u } -> std::convertible_to<bool> syntax: inside the curly braces is the expression to check, and after the arrow is the requirement on the return type.
-Note that it uses convertible_to<bool> rather than same_as<bool>, because the == operator doesn't necessarily return a strict bool type—as long as it can implicitly convert to bool, it's fine.
-This is explicitly specified in the C++20 standard.
+static_assert(!my_equality_comparable<int, std::nullptr_t>); // int 和 nullptr 不能比较I've encountered a few pitfalls regarding these details.
+First, the parameter list const T& t, const U& u inside the requires braces introduces some "hypothetical variables" that are used solely for the internal check; they are not actually instantiated.
+Second, in the syntax { t == u } -> std::convertible_to<bool>, the braces contain the expression to be checked, and the arrow specifies the requirement for the return type.
+Note that we use convertible_to<bool> instead of same_as<bool>, because the == operator does not necessarily return a strict bool type; as long as it can be implicitly converted to bool, it is sufficient—this is explicitly defined in the C++ standard.

 // 反面教材:直接在函数约束里写 requires 表达式